rdeodoo/odoo-toolbox/team-lead/README.md

 > Make sure they are on track to become autonomous.
 They should always research
 > a bit by themselves before asking for help.
 There is a thin balance to find.

+## Your goal is to become useless

+You should elevate your team, not make them dependent of you.
+If this was a game, the end goal would be for you to make them all fully autonomous and not needing anything from you.

+You should make it so:
+- They have enough self-confidence to speak up in the company on their own
+- They learnt everything they had to learn from you, process wise, vision wise or technically

+If you feel irreplaceable, or feel that if you were not there things would go south, it means your work is either:
+- **not finished**: if you have newcomers, they obviously need you, it's a repeat process with every newcomer
+- or **not done properly**: if you only have "old" persons in your team, and they still need you more than "very rarely", something is wrong.
+Wrong with you, or wrong with them.
+But something is to "fix".

+## Work for them, don't have them work for you

+If **people work for you**, you are just a useless part of the chain / hierarchy.\
+You probably bring close to no value, and if you were not there, people could do their job and report to someone else instead.

+If **you work for people**, you are elevating them, empowering them.
+You'd be adding a few more horse power in their engine.

+Good:
+- Someone is stuck on something for hours, you check with them but can't help them quickly.
+Ask them to work on something else while you are looking for a solution **for them**.
+Of course, don't just provide the solution, explain how you found it.
+- Review their code, be picky, **take every opportunity** to share more than you should.
+Maybe they know, maybe they don't.

+Bad:
+- Constantly ask people to report to you about what they do, their progress, ..
+- Try to find someone else to help someone instead of helping yourself.
+Don't just be a dispatcher.

+TODO: Maybe find some more Good/BAd exemples?

 ## Take the hits for your team

 If someone do something wrong while doing their best, you should always take